-Sometimes we have to put the needs of of others ahead of ours, as a motivation to go forward, and do something we don’t want to.
+Sometimes we have to put the needs of others ahead of ours, as a motivation to go forward, to do something we don’t want to.
 If it is God’s Will for us, we should put aside our feelings.
 It is impossible to do God’s Will on our terms.
-As The Son of God, Christ had to succumb to what His Father had called Him to do—endure The Father’s Judgement, on behalf of the world, by an excruciating death on The Cross.
+As The Son of God, Christ had to succumb to what His Father had called Him to do—endure The Father’s Judgement, on behalf of the world—an excruciating death on The Cross.
 Christ was saddled with all the sin of the world; without the human strength to carry it, yet He offered up Himself in obedience, to do God’s Will.

 King Jehosaphat and the people of Judah and Jerusalem heard that the people of Moab and Ammon were saber rattling, to displace them out of their land.
 God speaking through a prophet gave them clear instructions to go forward and face their enemies.
 The people of Moab and Ammon would not be fighting against the people of Judah, but against their God, Who had settled them in the land.

 You are not where you are by coincidence, as long as you are the child of The Most High God.
 No one can take what God has rightfully given you, just as He gave the children of Israel the land of Canaan.
 You must position yourself in prayer and put your confidence in the Commander of Heaven’s Mighty Armies.
-Stand still in your confidence in The God Who is in the front lines; your enemies have to go through Him first before they can get to you.
-With optimism and gusto go out against those who come against you, because the battle is no longer yours but The Lord’s.
+Stand still in your confidence in God, Who is in the front line.
+Your enemies have to go through Him first before they can get to you.
+With optimism and gusto, go out against those who come against you, because the battle is no longer yours but The Lord’s.
 He is with you and you will not need to fight.
-Go in the Presence of God and let Him assure those who oppose you that He is your God and you are His.
+Go in the Presence of God, and let Him assure those who oppose you that He is your God and you are His.
 Don’t be dismayed about what others want to take from you, when God has already given it to you.
 Go forward with praise and faith in God’s Strength.

 God commanded Abram to leave the place He knew, grew up and was settled in, at seventy-five years of age; to go to a place he had never seen or been before.
 Are you willing to leave where you are familiar with, to go where God calls you?
 Abram left his father’s house and set out to the land God would show him, without questioning God.
 God made Abram a promise; that He would bless him and make him great, while prospering him along the way.

 “And in you all the families of the earth shall be blessed.”
-We have a portion to Abram’s blessings, since we are part of all the families of the earth.
+We have a portion of Abram’s blessings, since we are part of all the families of the earth.
 This is exciting news!
-We are blessed through the seed of Abram, The Lord Jesus Christ from the tribe of Judah, a descendant of Abraham.
-We are blessed sons and daughters of God, who live through the Son of God.
-So, depart from the world of comforts and familiarity and enter into the promise of Eternal Life in Christ Jesus!
+We are blessed through the seed of Abram, The Lord Jesus Christ, Who hailed from the tribe of Judah, and a descendant of Abraham.
+We are blessed sons and daughters of God, who live through The Son of God.
+So, leave the world of comforts and its familiarity, and enter into the promise of Eternal Life in Christ Jesus.
 Forsake your old ways and go to the place where God will show you.
 The Name, Jesus, is The Greatest Name by which every child of God is called, in the Kingdom of God.
-Forget your past sin, failures, and lifestyle and be led by The Spirit of God into the place of Eternal Blessings.
+Forget your past sin, failures and lifestyle, and be led by The Spirit of God into the place of Eternal Blessings.

 The Spirit of Christ will bear us up; He is our strength and victory.
-We must keep going forward, by doing His Will on earth as it is heaven, coming out of comfortable and familiar places and heading for where He has called us, into His Kingdom.
+We must keep going forward, by doing His Will on earth as it is heaven, being willing to leave comfortable and familiar places, and go to where He has called us, into His Kingdom.
 Life on earth is a wilderness of uncertainties, battles, struggles and hardships, coupled with God’s Presence along the way.
 We will not need to fight with human abilities, God is giving us the territories that His enemies have occupied.
 We have Eternal Life in Christ Jesus; we are well endowed to get to the place of Eternal Blessings.